govau/content-guide/_punctuation-grammar/commas.md

 Use commas minimally.

-Commas are useful for enhancing clarity because they bring in a natural pause.
-But using too many can indicate too many words in the sentence.
-Try shortening your sentences instead.
+Commas increase clarity because they bring in a natural pause.

+Too many commas are a sign a sentence should be rewritten.

 {% include guide_example.liquid
   title = "using commas"
   content= "
 Like this

-> After the proposal had been discussed at length in Cabinet, a media release was issued.

-Or this

-> The proposal, that was discussed in Cabinet, prompted a media release.
+> Cabinet discussed the proposal, then the Department issued a media release.

+> The Department issued a media release, about the proposal discussed by Cabinet.

-But not like this
+Not like this

-> The proposal, was discussed at length in Cabinet and prompted a media release.
+> The proposal, was discussed in Cabinet and prompted a media release by the Department.

-Or not like this

-> The minister brought in 3 viewpoints and, she spoke to the whole team.
+> The proposal was discussed in Cabinet and, prompted a media release by the Department.
 "
 %}

-Don't use an Oxford comma (a comma before the final ‘and’ or ‘or’ in a sentence).
+Don't use Oxford commas (a comma before the final ‘and’ or ‘or’ in a sentence).

 {% include guide_example.liquid
   title = "not using an Oxford comma"